bala1802/ERA/Session-6/Part-2/README.md

   - Dropout is used as a regularization technique in neural networks to prevent overfitting.
   - It helps in improving the generalization ability of the model by reducing co-adaptation among neurons.
   - Dropout introduces randomness by randomly dropping out a certain percentage of neurons or connections during training, which makes the network to learn more robust and diverse features.
+- **When to use DropOut?**
+  - Introduce dropout when you observe overfitting
+  - Use dropout with large networks